Bhavesh Bhatia: Struggle

-Dr.Bhavesh Bhatia joined National Association For the Blind (NAB) and took training in candle making.
+Bhavesh Bhatia joined National Association For the Blind (NAB) and took training in candle making.
 He did a 4-month rehabilitation course where he was taught how to make candles for a living.

 At NAB, Bhavesh also took training in acupressure, braille and few other things.

 According to Bhavesh, he wanted to start his own business for candle making but moulds were expensive that he could not afford.
 He started working as massage and acupressure therapist in hotels in Mahabaleshwar.
 This job helped him save money with which he bought a plain candle mould and 5 kg wax.
 He started making plain candles and worked as a street vendor in front of Holy Cross church in Mahabaleshwar.
 He used to set aside Rs 25 per day for next day's raw material.

 Neeta, a resident of Bhayander, Mumbai, who visited Bhavesh's shop as a customer, struck a chord with him and decided to marry him despite stiff resistance from her family.

 Bhavesh tried to get help from many sources but he could not get the technical and professional assistance though people helped him out of sympathy.
 He could not get loans from banks.
 He failed to get help from profession candle manufacturers and institutes.
 He failed to get expert advice on candle making.
 Once, a few miscreants threw all of his candles in gutter.
 To get an idea about candle designs, Bhavesh used to go to shopping complexes with his wife and tried to touch and feel the different varieties of candles on display.